Skip to main content

 Nearly every option that follows can be set without editing files by hand.

-When you define an AutoConfig job, each filter set acts as an independent block of conditions.
+Each filter set is an independent block of conditions.

-• Within a single filter set (e.g., filters): All individual filter rules defined inside it must be true for a pair to pass that specific set.
-This is an AND logic.
+• Within a single filter set (e.g., filters): All rules inside it must be true.
+This is AND logic.

-• Between multiple filter sets (e.g., filters OR filters2 OR filters3): If a pair satisfies all conditions in filters, OR all conditions in filters2, OR all conditions in filters3, etc., then the pair is considered to have passed the overall filter evaluation for the job.
-This is an OR logic applied at the set level.
+• Between multiple filter sets (e.g., filters OR filters2 OR filters3): If a pair satisfies all conditions in any one set, the pair passes the overall evaluation.
+This is OR logic at the set level.

-You define multiple filter sets by adding objects named filters2, filters3, and so on, up to filters10, at the same level as the primary filters object within your job configuration.
-Each of these objects will contain its own set of filter rules.
+Add objects named filters2, filters3, and so on, up to filters10, at the same level as the primary filters object.
+Each object contains its own filter rules.

 {